apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 of AsyncSink this connector is based on.
 Use `numSamplesOut` and `numWriteRequestsOut` to monitor the actual output of the sink.{{< /hint >}}

 The metric group name is "Prometheus" by default.
-It can be configured.
+It can be changed:

 ```java
 PrometheusSink sink = PrometheusSink.builder()